Sahara Desert

 The English House

 The English House is one of Bahariya’s most well-known tourist attractions.
 The Valley of the Golden Mummies would be the Oasis.
-When all of the gilt-painted mummies were discovered, the oasis’s tourist appeal was forever altered.
-Many individuals come to the region only to see the museum and witness several of the golden and precious mummies.
+The oasis’s tourist appeal was forever altered when all of the gilt-painted mummies were discovered.
+Many individuals visit the region only to see the museum and witness several golden and precious mummies.

-Does this, nevertheless, imply that this is all there is to see in the oasis?
-Without a doubt, no. In reality, if you appreciate studying about numerous periods of history in Egypt’s past; there are several historical places that are well worth your time.
+Does this imply that this is all there is to see in the oasis?
+Without a doubt, no. In reality, if you appreciate studying numerous periods of history in Egypt, several historical places are well worth your time.
 The English House is one of these locations.

 The Crystal Mountain

-If you come to Crystal Mountain Egypt expecting to see a massive mountain rise up out of the desert, you may be disappointed.
-In Egypt’s Western Desert, this is a ridge that runs between Bahariya Oasis and Farafra Oasis.
+If you come to Crystal Mountain, Egypt, expecting to see a massive mountain rise out of the desert, you may be disappointed.
+This ridge runs between Bahariya Oasis and Farafra Oasis in Egypt’s Western Desert.

 Cleopatra’s Bath